 Metro Orlando FL | Kissimmee - Sanford - Leesburg

-Encompass a wide array of flowery plants with net like veins including dollar weed, Florida pusley, spurge, oxalis and asiatic hawksbeard.
+These weeds encompass a wide array of flowery plants with net like veins including dollar weed, Florida pusley, spurge, oxalis and asiatic hawksbeard.
 Our weed applications will control all of these weeds.
-Some weeds can be aquatic such as dollar weed.
-Others may thrive in drought conditions such as spurge.
+Some weeds, such as dollar weed, can be aquatic.
+Others, such as spurge, may thrive in drought conditions.

 Ready for your INSTANT quote?

-Are a type of weed that resemble grasses.
+These are a type of weed that resemble grasses.
 They have hollow stems and spread vegetatively.
-Common Grassy Weeds in Florida include Crabgrass, Alexander Grass, Torpedo Grass, and Common Bermuda Grass.
-With the exception of Crabgrass, these other Grassy Weeds are uncontrollable.
+Common grassy weeds in Florida include crabgrass, Alexander grass, torpedo grass, and common bermuda grass.
+With the exception of crabgrass, these other grassy weeds are uncontrollable.
 Round-up is generally the only way to remove them.

-Is a grassy weed which thrives in wet warm conditions.
-It is an invasive and difficult to control weed.
+Crabgrass is a grassy weed that thrives in wet warm conditions.
+It is an invasive and difficult-to-control weed.
 It can be controlled effectively in St. Augustine and Zoysia grass.
 Control for this weed will damage Bahia grass and therefore is not recommended.
-Control measures are costly and labor intensive, therefore most lawn and pest control companies do not offer Crabgrass control.
-As a premium service company, Heron offers Crabgrass control with our all inclusive lawn program.
+Control measures are costly and labor intensive, therefore most lawn and pest control companies do not offer crabgrass control.
+As a premium service company, Heron offers crabgrass control with our all-inclusive lawn program.

 Brown Patch Fungus

-Is a common turf disease which can occur throughout the year, however severe outbreaks occur during fall and early winter when daytime temperatures range between 75 — 85 degrees, night temperatures fall below 68, and humidity is high causing the presence of free moisture on the foliage for extended periods of time.
+Brown patch fungus is a common turf disease that can occur throughout the year.
+Severe outbreaks occur during fall and early winter when daytime temperatures range between 75–85 degrees, night temperatures fall below 68, and humidity is high causing the presence of free moisture on the foliage for extended periods of time.
 Shaded lawns that hold excessive moisture are most susceptible, but it may be found in full sun areas as well.

 Gray Leaf Spot

-Is a common disease found in St. Augustine and Zoysia grass.
-Weak and stressed areas of turf are most susceptible to Gray Leaf Spot.
+This is a common disease found in St. Augustine and Zoysia grass.
+Weak and stressed areas of turf are most susceptible to gray leaf spot.
 This disease becomes a problem during the rainy season in summer.
-Gray Leaf Spot can be easily controlled with fungicide applications.
+Gray leaf spot can be easily controlled with fungicide applications.

-Are the most serious pest attacking St. Augustine grass.
-They grow to about 1/8” long.
-They damage grass by sucking plant juices and secreting a toxic saliva into the leaf blade which kills the grass.
+These insects are the most serious pest attacking St. Augustine grass.
+They grow to about 1/8-inch long and damage grass by sucking plant juices and secreting a toxic saliva into the leaf blade, which kills the grass.
 They thrive in hot and dry conditions where grass becomes more vulnerable.
-Areas that dry out prematurely such as along driveways and sidewalks are common areas where damage begins.
 Chinch bugs can damage an entire lawn in a matter of a few weeks.
 There are very few insecticides available to achieve control as older insecticide technology is no longer effective due to chinch bugs becoming resistant.
 We use the most effective product available to control this very destructive pest.